django-cms/django-cms/docs/getting_started/configuration.rst

 Default: ``True``

-*Optional*
 Enables the inheritance of templates from parent pages.

-If this is enabled, pages have the additional template option to inherit their template from the nearest ancestor.
-New pages default to this setting if the new page is not a root page.
+When enabled, pages' ``Template`` options will include a new default: *Inherit from the parent page* (unless the page is a root page).

 .. setting:: CMS_PLACEHOLDER_CONF